ilmente/devtalk_webpack-from0to2/README.md

 ```

 Then take a look at the code in `./dist` folder.
 Yes, that's it.
-I'm a built code voyeur... but it's where I find most of the answers!
+I'm a *built code voyeur*... but it's where I find most of the answers!